Human anatomy isn’t exactly linear, is it?

 How To Know How Many Memory Palaces You Need

 To create your Memory Palace networks in the best possible way, it’s good to decide how many Memory Palaces you need in advance.
-Here’s a YouTube Live discussion we help that will help you understand the concept:
+Here’s help with that:

 To put this part of the art of memory into the context of human anatomy, let’s say you’re going to become an Ear, Nose and Throat specialist.